wysow/WysowArchiveMyTweetsBundle/Resources/doc/index.md

 To import the archive follow these steps:

-### Step 1: Visit your Twitter account settings: [https://twitter.com/settings/account](https://twitter.com/settings/account)
+1. Visit your Twitter account settings: [https://twitter.com/settings/account](https://twitter.com/settings/account)
-### Step 2: Near the bottom of the settings page there should be a button to download your archive.
+2. Near the bottom of the settings page there should be a button to download your archive.
 (If you don't see it yet, you may have to wait until it's rolled out to all accounts.)
-### Step 3: Once you've downloaded and unzipped your archive, copy all of the .js files in the `app/Ressources/tweets` folder.
+3. Once you've downloaded and unzipped your archive, copy all of the .js files in the `app/Ressources/tweets` folder.
-### Step 4: Run the command `php /path/to/the/app/console wysow:twitter:archive --from-import=/path/to/the/app/Ressources/tweets` to import all your tweets in database
+4. Run the command `php /path/to/the/app/console wysow:twitter:archive --from-import=/path/to/the/app/Ressources/tweets` to import all your tweets in database

 You'll only have to do this one time, as the cron running regularly will import all your newest tweets.
 Tweets that are already in your database will be ignored, so don't worry about duplication.